Freq51 - The Intermountain Mesh

 Links

-- freq51 Discord: Official Meshtastic Discord –> Connect Forum –> US-Utah && US-ID
+- Official Meshtastic Discord –> Connect Forum –> US-Utah

 MQTT (Message Queue Telemetry Transport) is a lightweight pub/sub protocol.
 Meshtastic can uplink device info and messages to an MQTT server.
 This enables: